 What is feeding therapy?

-Feeding therapy for toddlers is typically done by an occupational therapist (OT) who specializes in speech.
+Feeding therapy for toddlers is typically done by an occupational therapist (OT) who specializes in speech or oral motor function.
 Some OTs specialize specifically in feeding therapy, some are more general speech pathologists.
 The reason speech therapists often offer feeding therapy services is because speech and feeding both require similar oral motor skills.

 Feeding therapy is typically recommended for babies and toddlers who have some kind of diagnosis, such as sensory processing disorder, autism, or other disorders.
 But food therapy can be an option healthy babies and toddlers who are having difficulty chewing or drinking, and can be a good option for picky eaters to improve their relationship with food and get them eating a wider variety of food.

-This article focuses on feeding therapy for picky eaters.
+This article focuses on feeding therapy for picky eaters, and I am simply sharing our experience, not providing professional advice.

 Does my toddler need feeding therapy?